 Overview

-Sleep debt tracks the gap between how much sleep you need and how much you're actually getting, accumulated over time rather than judged night by night.
+Sleep debt tracks the gap between how much sleep you need and how much you're actually getting, added up over time instead of judged night by night.
 This article walks through how to calculate it and how to use the Epworth Sleepiness Scale as a symptom check alongside it.

 What You Need

-- Your estimated nightly sleep need (commonly 7โ9 hours for adults, though individual needs vary)
+- Your estimated nightly sleep need (commonly 7-9 hours for adults, though this varies person to person)

 - A record of your actual sleep duration over the past several nights or weeks